How Many School Shootings in America? What Can Be Done?

 In researching how many school shootings happen in America, it is imperative to consider the most recent and comprehensive statistics available.
 The following data comes from the U.S. Department of Education and the National Center for Education Statistics.

-• Since Columbine, a significant marker in national history, there have been 394 public school shootings3
+• Since Columbine, a significant marker in national history, there have been 394 public school shootings.

 • The 2021-22 academic year marked a concerning high, with 327 documented school shootings at both public and private elementary and secondary schools.
 This includes incidents with and without casualties.